Index theory of hypoelliptic operators on Carnot manifolds: -ellipticity and the Rockland condition

 that respects products and adjoints.
 For an $x\in X$ and a unitary representation $\pi : T_HX_x \rightarrow \mathcal{U}(\mathcal{H}_\pi)$, we define

 By the definition of $\mathcal{S}_0$, $\pi(a)=0$ if $a\in P^m_H(T_HX;E_1,E_2)$ so $\pi$ descends to a morphism

-Next, we define the represented symbol of a Heisenberg operator.
+Next, we define the represented symbol of a Carnot operator.
 It will be considered as a family of operators parametrized by the set $\widehat{T_HX}$ of all irreducible unitary representations of the osculating Lie groupoid.

 \begin{definition} For $D\in \Psi_H^m(X;E_1,E_2)$, $x\in X$ and a unitary representation $\pi$ of $T_HX_x$, we define the represented symbol (in $(x,\pi)$) as

 \end{definition}

 \begin{proposition} Let $X$ be a Carnot manifold, $x\in X$ and $\pi$ a unitary representation of $T_HX_x$.
 The represented symbol satisfies the following.
 For $D\in \Psi_H^m(X;E_2,E_3)$ and $D'\in \Psi_H^{m'}(X;E_1,E_2)$ it holds that